Yosvany Alarcón

 Yosvani Alarcón Tardío (born October 15, 1984) is a Cuban professional baseball catcher for Leñadores de Las Tunas in the Cuban National Series.

 Alarcón played for the Cuba national baseball team at the 2010 Intercontinental Cup, 2011 Pan American Games, 2011 Baseball World Cup, 2014 Central American and Caribbean Games, 2015 Pan American Games, 2015 WBSC Premier12, 2017 World Baseball Classic, and 2019 Pan American Games.

+At the 2025 Baseball Champions League Americas with Las Tunas, he was tied for the tournament lead in hits (12) and runs batted in (13).